 I thought it would be a shame to waste these Extreme 350 cases.
 The enclosures are really solid.
 I like the idea even though it’s not the latest and greatest.
 I googled all over looking for a write-up of replacement options and “how-to.”
 Seeing none I made some measurements and took a small risk and ordered new batteries for my father’s enclosures.

-The battery you want to order if you do this is the Mighty Max: ML35-12 – 12 VOLT 35 AH SLA BATTERY.
-Click the link for current pricing.
+The battery I originally used was the Mighty Max: ML35-12 – 12 VOLT 35 AH SLA BATTERY.
+I’m told by readers that the current version is slightly too tall.
 I’m sure there are others out there that have the same dimensional specifications that you could use.
-I know for sure these work.
+See the comments for the exact dimensions of the enclosure.

 Here are the tools you’ll need: